 New members may join the TTF partnership upon agreement of the Steering Committee.
 Countries and organizations must submit their request to the Secretariat.

-Please consult the Terms of Reference of the Teacher Task Force and our How to Join the Teacher Task Force brochure.
+Please consult the Terms of Reference of the Teacher Task Force and contact the TTF Secretariat (teacherstaskforce[at]unesco.org).

-- Intergovernmental Organizations at global, regional or sub-regional levels and UN agencies: 20
+- Intergovernmental Organizations at global, regional and subregional levels and UN agencies: 20

-- International Non-Governmental Organizations, Civil Society Organizations and global teachers organizations: 24
+- International Non-Governmental Organizations, Civil Society Organizations and global teachers' organizations: 26

 - Global private sector organizations and foundations: 9